 La Casa de Don Pedro centers are closed.
-Programs and services are being offered remotely on a case by case basis, while we work to ensure our staff and our program participants are safe and secure in their homes.
+Programs and services are being offered remotely, while we work to ensure our staff and our program participants are safe and secure in their homes.
 Our staff are in regular communication with our families to check in on their needs.

 If you need to reach a La Casa team member but do not have their email or phone number, please email us at firstname.lastname@example.org.
 Include the name of the person you wish to speak with, and we will do our best to connect you to that individual.

 - All in-person adult education, LEAD Charter School, citizenship classes, English as a Second Language and immigration legal services closed until further notice.
 Remote learning began March 23rd and will continue until further notice.
 Please contact us at email@example.com or firstname.lastname@example.org for questions and for further details.

 Housing counseling (foreclosure prevention and first time homebuyer counseling) is available by telephone and email.
 Please email Dante Lara (email@example.com) or Dorothy Rivers (firstname.lastname@example.org) to schedule an appointment.
 HUD Certified First Time Homebuyer Education workshops are available online at www.ehomeamerica.org/lacasa.

-- All Weatherization and Lead Remediation clients can submit their program applications, supporting documents and questions to: email@example.com.
-However, all weatherization and lead remediation field work is suspended until further notice.
+- All Weatherization and Lead Remediation clients can submit their program applications, supporting documents and questions to: firstname.lastname@example.org.
+All weatherization and lead remediation field work is suspended until further notice.

 Please stay tuned to this webpage, Facebook, Twitter, and Instagram for news & resources.
 We are committed to share important news and information to inform and engage our community as we work together to move forward.